 IPOs should allow a customer record to be associated with multiple applications or registrations for IP rights, so that customers may reuse the same name information for multiple applications or registrations and update their name information in one place.

-IPOs may provide a form(s) which customers use to request the IPOs to create or change their name or related information.
-IPOs may also allow customers to enter and update their name or related information themselves, or may require a designated party such as employees, contractors, or an external service to enter and update customer records at the customer’s request.
+IPOs may provide forms for customers to use to request the IPO to create or change their name or related information.
+IPOs may allow customers to enter and update their name or related information themselves, or may require a designated party, such as employees, contractors, or an external service to enter and update customer records at the customer’s request.

 Multiple records for one customer may be created and managed by different entities, such as different legal representatives.
-IPOs should consider this when designing their customer record systems, as multiple records for a single customer may contain slight variations of the same data or be updated at different times by different representatives.
+IPOs should consider this when designing their customer record systems, as multiple records for a single customer may contain slight variations on the same data or be updated at different times by different representatives.

 IPOs may support entry of the customer’s name in native characters of the customer’s language, in addition to the customer’s name in the language(s) of operation for an IPO, which should be stored using UTF-8 encoding.
 For instance, an IPO that works in English could allow separate fields for an applicant name in English and the original applicant name in Korean.

-IPOs may optionally use identification numbers to identify customers.
-Identification numbers may be created by the IPO or used from an external source, such as a registered business number or passport number.
-Identification numbers alone do not resolve issues with clean customer data, such as duplicate entries, name changes, and outdated or incorrect information.
-IPOs using identification numbers should continue to pay attention to and address the considerations in other parts of this Standard.
+IPOs may optionally use identification codes to identify customers.
+Identification codes may be created by the IPO or taken from an external source, such as a registered business number or passport number.
+Identification codes alone do not resolve issues with clean customer data, such as duplicate entries, name changes, and outdated or incorrect information.
+IPOs using identification codes should continue to pay attention to and address the considerations in other parts of this Standard.

 TRANSFORMATION OF NAMES

-For data exchange and processing, including the receipt of international applications or registrations, IPOs may consider the name transformation (see the Annex to this document).
+For data exchange and processing, including the receipt of international applications or registrations, IPOs may consider the name transformation.
 It is recommended that IPOs should send and receive name data using UTF-8 encoding.

-It should be noted that the localization or conversion of customer names is extremely error prone as there are no generally accepted or uniformed standards.
+It should be noted that the localization or conversion of customer names is extremely prone to error as there are no generally accepted or uniform standards.
 For localization or transformation of names, there are three ways referred to in this Standard: transliteration, transcription and translation.
-If IPOs transliterate, transcribe or translate characters from one language (such as Greek) to another (such as English), they should publish their scheme of transliteration, transcription or translation.
-The transliterated, transcribed or translated document, or parts of the document, should be made available to the customer for review and customers should have a way to submit corrections if the transliteration, transcription or translation is flawed.
+If IPOs transliterate, transcribe or translate names from one language or character set (such as Korean or Latin) to another (such as English or Cyrillic), they should publish their scheme of transliteration, transcription or translation.
+If IPOs transform a customer’s name, it is recommended to retain the applicant’s name in the native characters or language(s), in accordance with paragraph 8 of this Standard.
+Transliterated, transcribed or translated documents, or parts of documents, should be made available to the customer for review, and customers should have the opportunity to submit corrections if the transliteration, transcription or translation is flawed.

-Reverse transliteration should be avoided if possible, instead it is recommended to use the original name instead.
-For instance, an application filed by “Phony Corp” might be transliterated to Greek characters as “Φονι Κορπ” in an IPO system, and on publication might be reverse transliterated from Greek back to Latin characters as “Foni Corp”, leading to mismatches.
-Examples of common issues arising from reverse, or re-transliteration, re-transcription or re-translation are available in the Annex to this Standard.
+Reverse transliteration should be avoided, if possible; instead, it is recommended that the original name should be used instead.
+For instance, an application filed by “Phony Corp” in Latin characters might be transliterated to Greek characters as “Φονι Κορπ” in an IPO system, and on publication might be reverse transliterated from Greek back to Latin characters as “Foni Corp”, leading to mismatches.

 VALIDATION AND DISAMBIGUATION

 Validation and disambiguation approaches should be designed to meet specific objectives, either administrative or statistical, and appropriate methods applied given the objectives.
-Approaches to name matching and disambiguation should be appropriately scoped and risk assessed given their design objective to ensure appropriate levels of disambiguation are achieved for the use case.
+Approaches to name matching and disambiguation should be appropriately scoped and risk assessed in the light of their design objective to ensure appropriate levels of disambiguation are achieved for the use case.